 As a CRNA, Reeves is an advanced practice registered nurse.
 Her job involves administering anesthesia and other medications to patients.
 CRNAs are the highest paid of all nursing specialties due to the high level of skill required to manage a patient’s anesthesia.

-Prioritize paying off debt
+1. Prioritize debt

 Reeves admits that, like many Americans, she “did not have a penny saved going through anesthesia school," so she took out student loans.

 But the first thing Reeves did when she finished school and started working as a CRNA was pay off her debt.
+Higher-interest debts like your credit cards or your car loan can weigh you down, but just because you have a high interest rate student loan, doesn’t mean you're stuck with it.

-Invest for passive income
+3. Invest for passive income

 Once you’ve got a handle on your debt and have started to increase your monthly earnings, you should consider investing some of your extra cash for passive income.